johannesboyne/dontdobadthingswithnode/README.md

 # about this repo

 Here I am showing misuse to make you (and me) more mindful.
-It is easy, just look insight the code of others, support projects like the node security project and do good things!
+It is easy, just look inside the code of others, support projects like the node security project and do good things!

 Let's dive into some code: